justinhambleton/sessionm-demo-utils/README.md

 - `--context` (required): Specifies the demo environment context: expects retail, qsr or fuel.
 - `--sendTxns` (optional): If included, invokes the `send_first_transactions.py` script to send the first transactions for the generated customers.
+- `--enableLogging` (optional): If included, enables logging, which writes a JSON file for generate_customers and, if enabled, send_first_transactions.

 ### Example Usage